SPINNING FISHING COMBOS

 including fiberglass, graphite and composite materials.
 Fiberglass is the most indestructible, but you lose

 some sensitivity.
 Graphite is very light and very sensitive.
-Lastly, the composite rods feature various degrees
+Lastly, the composite rods feature various degrees of

-of the features of fiberglass and graphite to give you the best of both worlds.
+the features of fiberglass and graphite to give you the best of both worlds.

 5. Construction

-For a spinning rod’s construction, things to look for are a reinforced reel lockup and SIC rod guides, if you
+For a spinning rod’s construction, things to look for are a reinforced reel lockup and SIC rod guides, if you want

-you will be fishing for as far as type and style of fishing that you will be doing.
+will be fishing for as far as type and style of fishing that you will be doing.

 Abu Garcia Fantasista Premier Spin Spinning Rod